-- Updated November 2023 Completion of FireSmart Assessment before mitigation work is started - Retrofitting existing structures/properties. - New construction, provided that: - Construction was completed within past 12 months from date of submission of the Application-based Funding Request Form; - Construction follows the Wildfire-Resilience best-practice checklist for home construction, renovation and landscaping. - Only incremental FireSmart expenditures, limited to activities identified in Table 10, are eligible. - o An eligible assessment is completed when construction is complete.
+- Updated November 2023 Completion of FireSmart Assessment before mitigation work is started (completed assessment must be submitted at time of application but the cost is an eligible expense provided the assessment is completed within six months prior to the date of application submission). - Retrofitting existing structures/properties. - New construction, provided that: - o Construction was completed within past 12 months from date of application; - o Construction follows the Wildfire-Resilience best-practice checklist for home construction, renovation and landscaping. - Only incremental FireSmart expenditures, limited to activities identified in Table 10, are eligible. - o An eligible assessment is completed when construction is complete.

-All assessments for critical infrastructure or community assets are required to be completed on the FireSmart HIZ Assessment, FireSmart Critical Infrastructure Assessment or FireSmart Home Partners Assessment before the mitigation work begins.
+All assessments for critical infrastructure or community assets are required to be completed on the FireSmart HIZ Assessment, FireSmart Critical Infrastructure Assessment or FireSmart Home Partners Assessment at the time of application submission.
 A secondary assessment is required to be completed for all critical infrastructure or community assets for which mitigation activities are undertaken.